aws/aws-sam-cli/designs/intrinsics_design.md

 ## The Problem

 Customers can define their CloudFormation resources in many ways.
 Intrinsic Functions allow for greater templating and modularity of the CloudFormation template by injecting properties at runtime.
 Intrinsic Functions have the properties `Fn::Base64, Fn::FindInMap, Ref, Fn::Join, etc.`  This is also true in the SAM template, which supports a small parts of the Intrinsic functions.
-Although customers use a variety of attributes like `Fn::Join, `Ref regularly, SAM-CLI is unable to run and resolve it locally.
+Although customers use a variety of attributes like Fn::Join, Ref regularly, SAM-CLI is unable to run and resolve it locally.
 This prevents customers from testing and running their code locally, leading in frustration and problems.

 Intrinsic Functions are also used in many of the tools that generate CloudFormation.
 For example, AWS-CDK generates their CloudFormation resources using   `Fn::Join, Fn::GetAtt, Ref` with AWS::ApiGateway::Resource and AWS::ApiGateway::Methods, which fails to resolve and run locally.
 Supporting this will allow for greater interoperability with other tools, creating a better local developer experience.

-In terms of resolving intrinsic properties, there are no other tools for local space .
-This makes it difficult for other tools to build any code that resolves that resolves intrinsic functions.
-The code can be abstracted to not allow help this codebase, but separated to its own library.
+In terms of resolving intrinsic properties, there are no other tools for local space.
+This makes it difficult for other tools to build any code that has intrinsic functions.

 ## Who are the Customers?

-* People who work with tools such as Serverless, AWS CDK, Terraform, and others to generate their CloudFormation templates due to the increased interoperability with SAM-CLI
+* Customers who work with tools such as Serverless, AWS CDK, Terraform, and others to generate their CloudFormation templates due to the increased interoperability with SAM-CLI
-* People who create tools such as Serverless, AWS CDK, etc. to resolve Intrinsic properties to create their systems, improving the developer tooling space.
+* Customers who create tools such as Serverless, AWS CDK, etc. to resolve Intrinsic properties to create their systems, improving the developer tooling space.
-* People who work create SAM/CloudFormation templates that involve intrinsics
+* Customers who work create SAM/CloudFormation templates that involve intrinsics

 ## Success criteria for the change

 * The intrinsic properties Fn::Base64, Fn::And, Fn::Equals, Fn::If ,Fn::Not.
 Fn::Or, Fn::GetAtt, Fn::GetAZs, Fn::Join, Fn::Select, Fn::Split, Fn::Sub, Ref will all work locally, mirroring the attributes CloudFormation does.
-* AWS-CDK and Serverless generate code can be processed and run locally directly
+* AWS-CDK and Serverless generate templates that can be processed and run locally directly within SAM-CLI

 ## What will be changed?